 Santos's score of 40 is higher than 75% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Santos reported total emissions of approximately 41,120 kg CO2e for Scope 1, 260 kg CO2e for Scope 2, and about 29,900 kg CO2e for Scope 3 emissions.
-The Scope 3 emissions were primarily driven by the use of sold products (21,300 kg CO2e) and processing of sold products (4,200 kg CO2e).
-In 2023, the company recorded 46,000 kg CO2e for Scope 1, 210 kg CO2e for Scope 2, and around 33,000 kg CO2e for Scope 3 emissions, indicating a slight reduction in Scope 1 emissions year-on-year.
+In 2024, Santos reported total carbon emissions of approximately 35,280 kg CO2e, comprising 4,120 kg CO2e from Scope 1, 260 kg CO2e from Scope 2, and about 29,900 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions were primarily driven by the use of sold products (21,300 kg CO2e) and the processing of sold products (4,200 kg CO2e).
+In 2023, Santos's emissions in Australia were recorded at 3,380 kg CO2e for Scope 1.
 Santos has set ambitious climate commitments, aiming for net-zero emissions for both Scope 1 and Scope 2 by 2040.
-This target is part of their long-term strategy to mitigate climate impact, with interim goals to reduce Scope 1 and Scope 2 emissions by 42% by 2030 from a 2021 baseline.
-These targets have been validated by the Science Based Targets initiative (SBTi), ensuring alignment with global climate goals.
-The company’s emissions data is sourced directly from Santos Limited, with no cascading from a parent organization.
-Santos is actively working towards these targets, demonstrating a commitment to sustainability and responsible environmental stewardship.
+This target is part of their long-term strategy, with plans initiated in 2023.
+Additionally, they have committed to reducing Scope 1 and Scope 2 greenhouse gas emissions by 42% by 2030 from a 2021 baseline, as validated by the Science Based Targets initiative (SBTi).
+The company has disclosed emissions data across all relevant scopes, demonstrating transparency in their climate impact reporting.
+Santos's initiatives reflect a commitment to sustainable practices within the energy sector, aligning with global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents